UkoeHB/bevy_cobweb/README.md

 # Bevy Cobweb (IN DEVELOPMENT)

-**There is no code yet, only a draft of the proposed design in this document.**
+**There is no code yet, only the design draft in this document.**

 Framework for building declarative reactive webs.

 - Nodes are stateful reactive Bevy systems.
+- Nodes react to resource mutations, entity changes, reactive events, and node events.
+- Node outputs can be accessed throughout the web via node handles that synchronize with rebuilds.
 - Change detection prevents reinitializing and rerunning nodes unless needed.
-- Nodes react to resource mutations, entity changes, reactive events, and node events; recursive reactions are allowed!
-- Node outputs can be accessed throughout the web via node handles that synchronize with rebuilds.
+- Nodes may be detached and re-attached anywhere in the web.
+- Nodes are automatically cleaned up when no longer used.
 - Root node error handling policy is customizable.
 Errors propagate to root nodes.
-- Nodes may be detached and re-attached anywhere in the web.
-- Nodes are automatically cleaned up when no longer used.
-- Web mutations and node reactions have zero frame delay.
+- Web mutations and node reactions are processed immediately and recursion is allowed.